DownrightNifty/bdfr2text/README.md

 # bdfr2text
-Converts output files from [Bulk Downloader for Reddit](https://github.com/aliparlakci/bulk-downloader-for-reddit) into pretty text files for viewing by humans, like this:
+Converts output files from [Bulk Downloader for Reddit](https://github.com/aliparlakci/bulk-downloader-for-reddit) into pretty text files like this:

 ![](demo.png)

+Issues and PRs are welcome.

 ## Usage
 ```